-Martin Mellett serves as vice president of Strategic Initiatives for Jubilee Housing.
+Martin Mellett serves as vice president of External Affairs for Jubilee Housing.
 He assumed that role in July 2016, after serving as Jubilee’s director of Special Projects from January 2013.

 In his current position, Mellett is responsible for promoting Jubilee’s interests on federal and local legislation that affects Jubilee residents or program participants.
 He focuses on legislation that touches home affordability, out-of-school programs for youth, re-entry for citizens returning from incarceration, and immigration.
 He lends Jubilee’s support to organizations working on these issues and brings insights from their experts back to Jubilee’s team.